Consultant strike will have ‘biggest impact yet’ on NHS | ITV News

 Consultant doctors and hospital-based dentists will strike for 48 hours from 7am on Thursday morning until 7am on Saturday.

-Sir Julian Hartley, chief executive of NHS Providers, which represents health trusts, told the PA news agency: “The impact of this strike on patients and services is likely to be the biggest yet.
+Sir Julian Hartley, chief executive of NHS Providers, which represents health trusts, said: “The impact of this strike on patients and services is likely to be the biggest yet.

 “The NHS cannot fully function without consultants.”